-The English Labrador, due to his show personality, may be slightly less demanding than the American Labrador, and is likely to be a bit calmer and will enjoy the odd nap in the daytime.
+The English Labrador, due to his show personality, may be slightly less demanding than the American Labrador, and is likely to be a bit calmer and less demanding with exercise requirements.
 The American Labrador will have bundles of energy which he will need to expel; if you use him as a working Labrador then this exercise will suffice, but if you don’t then you will need to invest more time exercising him compared to the English.

 As they both have a working background in the water, they love to retrieve sticks or balls from the water, so if you live near a lake, or even happen to have one in your garden, this is the perfect way to physically and mentally stimulate their bodies and minds.